RVCC-IDMX/template-vsc-profile/README.md

    - Click the **three dots** (...) in the Source Control panel
    - Select **"Push"** from the menu
    - Your changes will be uploaded to GitHub

+**✓ Success Check:** Visit your repository on GitHub in your browser - you should see your new commit and the welcome-cats-dots.svg file in the file list.

 ### Step 5: Submit Your Repository URL